Overview

 ele: ['ele1', 'ele2', 'ele3']

-You can mix and match functions, thresholds, etc. as defined above.
+You can mix and match names, functions, thresholds, and calendar conditions within the same array.